 I served as a communication officer from 2002 to 2005 then as a spokesperson for the International Committee of the Red Cross (ICRC), Baghdad, Iraq.
-The work involved:
+My work was focused on addressing the humanitarian situation in the country.

 - “Even Al-Shamaiah mental hospital was not safe from destruction”.
 (2003).
 Summer, 25, pp. 48-52.